Through our teaching of History, we aim to

 We are working closely with the Marking a Mark project (affiliated with the national portrait gallery) and Historic England to achieve these aims and have successfully planned opportunities within our curriculum to compare and contrast local figures and achievements and those in the wider world.
 As part of this work we are very proud to have achieved the Level 1 and 2 Heritage school award.

 Staff, children, Governors and colleagues from our Local authority have enjoyed taking part in our Museum in the classroom experience.
 These have involved our oldest and youngest children show casing their skills and knowledge as curators with hands on experiences using artefacts, costumes, interactive games/activities and live drama!

 Our aim is to instil a strong sense of the local area from its journey through history and its impact on today.
 This helps our children to develop awareness and knowledge of the world beyond their own lives whilst raising aspirations for the impact they can make on the world.

 Please click on the link below to read all about our Case Study

 As children progress through school there are key milestones they are judged against and they are linked to age related expectations at these points in time.
 We have three key milestone points across the school. we aim for children to achieve.
 Milestone 1 is expected standard by the end of Year 2, Milestone 2 is the expected standard by the end of Year 4 and Milestone 3 is the expected standard by the end of Year 6.

-Please click on the link below for details of the learning milestones for history.
+Please click on the links below for details of the learning milestones for History and the Longterm Overview